return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/vintage-kernel-doc-mode.rst

     comments.

 Within the *vintage* kernel-doc mode the kernel-doc parser ignores any whitespace formatting/markup.
-Since formatting with whitespaces is substantial for ASCII markups, it's recommended to use the :ref:`reST-kernel-doc-mode` on any new or changed comment!
+Since formatting with whitespace is substantial for ASCII markups, it's recommended to use the :ref:`reST-kernel-doc-mode` on any new or changed comment!

-Determined by the history of the kernel-doc comments, the *vintage* kernel-doc comments contain characters like "*" or strings with e.g. leading/trailing underscore ("_"), which are inline markups in reST.
+Determined by the history of the kernel-doc comments, the *vintage* kernel-doc comments contain characters like "*" or strings with e.g. leading/trailing underscore ("_"), which are in-line markups in reST.
 Here a short example from a *vintage* comment::

     <SNIP> -----